-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cotton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Cotton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cotton are a mix of both white- and blue-collar jobs.
 Overall, Cotton is a town of construction workers and builders, professionals, and managers.
 There are especially a lot of people living in Cotton who work in management occupations (18.69%), sales jobs (11.01%), and office and administrative support (8.07%).

-Cotton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Cotton doesn't have a public transportation system that people use for their commute.

 The per capita income in Cotton in 2022 was $48,007, which is wealthy relative to Minnesota and the nation.
 This equates to an annual income of $192,028 for a family of four.
 However, Cotton contains both very wealthy and poor people as well.